afafbioinfo/IPANEMAP/README.md

       CCCAAAUGGG
       (.(....).)

-indicates that two base pairs, corresponding to matching parentheses, should always be respected by the sampling phase (the rest remains fair game).
+indicates that two base pairs, corresponding to matching parentheses `(` and `)`, should always be respected by the sampling phase.
+Any unpaired position, indicated by a dot `.`, remains unconstrained.

 ## Output